Truth and Reconciliation

 Listen:

-• Section 25 of the Canadian Charter of Rights and Freedoms guarantees that no rights protected under the Charter will be used to overrule or diminish rights belonging to Aboriginal people (including land rights and rights under the Royal Proclamation), and recognizes and affirms existing Aboriginal and Treaty rights.
+• Section 25 of the Canadian Charter of Rights and Freedoms guarantees that no rights protected under the Charter will be used to overrule or diminish rights belonging to Aboriginal people, and recognizes and affirms existing Aboriginal and Treaty rights.

-• Section 35 of the Canadian Constitution.
-(1) “The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed.
-(2) In this Act, ‘aboriginal peoples of Canada’ includes the First Nations, Inuit and Métis peoples of Canada
+• Section 35 of the Canadian Constitution – “The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed.”

-• Section 37.
-(1) Canada was committed to holding a conference with Indigenous peoples to define the content of Section 35 rights.
-This process was never completed by the Canadian government and was abandoned in 1987.
+• Section 37 – Canada was committed to holding a conference with Indigenous peoples to define the content of Section 35 rights.
+This process was abandoned in 1987.

 Indigenous Rights as Recognized Internationally